From MD Judiciary

-In Maryland, an officer may remove a firearm from the scene of an alleged act of domestic violence if the officer has probable cause to believe that the act has occurred and s/he observes the firearm at the scene.
+In Maryland, an officer may remove a firearm from the scene of an alleged act of domestic violence if the officer has probable cause to believe that the act has occurred and observes the firearm at the scene.
 The officer is required to store the firearm until the conclusion of a court proceeding on the domestic violence issue.
 The court may then order the abuser to surrender the firearm for the duration of the protective order.
 If the police remove the weapon from the scene but a court proceeding is not begun, the police can return the weapon.
-Also, the judge must include a requirement that the weapon be surrendered in his/her protective order or the other side will be allowed to retake possession of the weapon.
+Also, the judge must include in the protective order a requirement that the weapon be surrendered, or the other side will be allowed to retake possession of the weapon.
 Read the Law: Md.
 Fam.
 L. Code Ann. §4-511; Md.
 Fam.
 L. Code Ann. §4-506(d)(12)

 This site offers legal information, not legal advice.
 We make every effort to ensure the accuracy of the information and to clearly explain your options.
 However we do not provide legal advice - the application of the law to your individual circumstances.
 For legal advice, you should consult an attorney.
 The Maryland State Law Library, a court-related agency of the Maryland Judiciary, sponsors this site.
 In the absence of file-specific attribution or copyright, the Maryland State Law Library may hold the copyright to parts of this website.
 You are free to copy the information for your own use or for other non-commercial purposes with the following language “Source: Maryland's People’s Law Library – www.peoples-law.org. © Maryland State Law Library, 2013.”